How Freelancers and Solopreneurs Are Using AI Agents to Automate Repetitive Client Work in 2026

 Getting Started Tonight — Your First 30-Minute Setup

-You'll either feel relieved or slightly annoyed.
+You will either feel relieved or slightly annoyed.
 Both are data.
 Adjust and continue.

 The freelancer who starts tonight has a working AI agent by tomorrow morning.